 python-liblockfile

-but unfortunately has to hard-code some constants from lockfile.h
+but unfortunately has to hard-code some constants from lockfile.h, though

 I’ll bet they’re fairly unlikely to change any time soon.
 It has tests!